Spend Your Summer in Washington, D.C.

 • 24-hour concierge, controlled access, Wi-Fi and gym

 • Located approximately 1.5 miles away from the USC Capital Campus.
-Students may choose to walk (about 30 minutes) and pass notable sites such as the White House, National Portrait Gallery, Martin Luther King Junior Library, National Building Museum, Franklin Square, Embassy of Australia, Chinatown Archway, National Public Radio (NPR) Headquarters and many other attractions.
+Students may choose to walk (about 30 minutes) and pass notable, iconic D.C. sites such as the White House, National Portrait Gallery, Martin Luther King Junior Library, National Building Museum, Franklin Square, Embassy of Australia, Chinatown Archway, National Public Radio (NPR) Headquarters and many other attractions.
 Alternatively, students can take a two-stop trip on the D.C.
 Metro’s Red Line (about 15 minutes).

 Internships in D.C.